 - Class IV – These are high-power lasers.
 They are the class of lasers that have many therapeutic applications in medicine.
 They are used in surgery for cutting tissue and ablating tissue.
 They also have applications to reach deep into the body through intact skin to stimulate the body to achieve certain very desirable results.

 Laser therapy employs the use of a laser beam to activate certain areas of the body in order to gain very specific types of response.
 The type of response that can be obtained is dependent upon the strength of the laser beam.

-The stronger laser beams are able to penetrate deeper into the body, reaching the bone, ligaments, joint surfaces, and other tissues to create various affects on those tissues.
+The stronger laser beams are able to penetrate deeper into the body, reaching the bone, ligaments, joint surfaces, and other tissues to create various effects on those tissues.

-Laser therapy aims to bio stimulate injured and dysfunctional tissues.
-Clinical studies and trials of class three and class four laser technology has shown the following beneficial effects of light therapy on tissues and cells.
+Laser therapy aims to bio-stimulate injured and dysfunctional tissues.
+Clinical studies and trials of class three and class four laser technology have shown the following beneficial effects of light therapy on tissues and cells.